-“They started as shy girls and through the process, allowed one another to come alive in their personalities and leadership.
-They laughed, helped each other stay accountable and developed deep and supportive friendships.
-I witnessed tender moments, acts of courage and perseverance.
+“They started out shy and through the process, allowed one another to come alive in their personalities and leadership.
+They laughed, helped each other stay accountable, and developed deep and supportive friendships.
+I witnessed tender moments, acts of courage, and perseverance.

-It is amazing what happens to young women when we foster their individual capabilities and growth.”
+It is amazing what happens to young people when we foster their individual capabilities and growth.”

 A rite of passage is the process of conscious movement from one stage in life to another (eg. adulthood, couplehood, parenthood, death, or divorce).
-Our 6-month rite of passage, offered every second year, takes participants through a formal process to enter young womanhood grounded in their personal power.
+Our 6-month coming-of-age rite of passage, offered every second year, takes participants through a formal process to enter young womanhood/adulthood grounded in their personal power.

 This is LGBTQ2SIAP+ inclusive and welcoming space.

-The highlight of the program is our 5-day overnight adventure where we symbolically step into young womanhood/adulthood.
-We prepare for this in May-June, go on the trip in July, and then integrate the learning in Sept-Oct.
-For individual support, each participant chooses a mentor in Session 1 and the pair spend weekly 1-on-1 time together.
+The highlight of the program is our 5-day camping adventure where we symbolically step into young womanhood/adulthood.
+We prepare for this in group sessions May-June, go on the trip in July, and then integrate the learning in Sept-Oct.
+For individual support, each participant chooses an adult mentor in Session 1 and the pair spend weekly 1-on-1 time together over 6 months.
 This mentor is the youth’s personal bridge into the adult world, balancing our group time with individual attention.
 We also involve families in this dynamic and creative process.

-Our lead facilitator is happy to meet with interested families and hesitant youth to personally introduce the program and address any concerns.
-The rite of passage is for 12-14 year olds but we accept participants a bit younger or older depending on their readiness for a rite of passage.
-If you believe your daughter or child is ready to be recognized as a young adult, please contact us.
+Our founder is happy to meet with interested families and hesitant youth to personally introduce the program and address any concerns.
+The rite of passage is for 12-14 year olds but we accept participants younger or older depending on their readiness for a rite of passage.
+If you have any questions, please email Elisa at elisa@fireandflowergirls.org or call her at 604-312-0063.

 Special Features of the Rite of Passage Program